 Custodial credit risk is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 The District's deposit policy for custodial credit risk requires compliance with the provisions of Texas statutes.
 Texas statutes require that any cash balance in any fund shall, to the extent not insured by the Federal Deposit Insurance Corporation or its successor, be continuously secured by a valid pledge to the District of securities eligible under the laws of Texas to secure the funds of the District, having an aggregate market value, including accrued interest, at all times equal to the uninsured cash balance in the fund to which such securities are pledged.
-At fiscal year end, the carrying amount of the District's deposits was \$4,062,281 and the bank balance was \$4,080,668.
-The District was not exposed to custodial credit risk at year-end.
+At fiscal year end, the carrying amount of the District's deposits was \$2,971,160 and the bank balance was \$3,065,141.
+Of the bank balance, \$2,993,616 was covered by federal depository insurance and the remaining bank balance was covered by pledged collateral in the name of the District held by a third party.

-The carrying values of the deposits are included in the Governmental Funds Balance Sheet and the Statement of Net Position at May 31, 2022, as listed below:
+The carrying values of the deposits are included in the Governmental Funds Balance Sheet and the Statement of Net Position at May 31, 2024, as listed below:

 Certificates

 Cash of Deposit Total

-GENERAL FUND \$ 231,119 \$ 3,175,000 \$ 3,406,119
+GENERAL FUND \$ 237,281 \$ 2,115,000 \$ 2,352,281

-DEBT SERVICE FUND 165,682 490,000 655,682
+DEBT SERVICE FUND 148,879 470,000 618,879

-CAPITAL PROJECTS FUND 480 480

-TOTAL DEPOSITS \$ 397,281 \$ 3,665,000 \$ 4,062,281
+TOTAL DEPOSITS \$ 386,160 \$ 2,585,000 \$ 2,971,160